AndyObtiva/glimmer-dsl-web/README.md

 ### Rails 6

-Please follow the following steps to setup.
+Please follow these steps to setup.

 Install a Rails 6 gem: